Projects, Units & Initiatives

 The Worker Justice Project fights this discrimination through a bold and comprehensive approach.
 The Project advises Criminal Defense Practice staff on the employment consequences of criminal case dispositions in order to minimize harm to clients’ job opportunities, and empowers workers with records to defend their rights.
 The Project also enforces the rights of workers who are unlawfully denied jobs or licenses because of arrest or conviction records by representing workers in administrative proceedings, pre-litigation advocacy, and affirmative litigation.
 Finally, the Project challenges government policies that create barriers to employment and advocates for legislative solutions to effect systemic change.

-In 2019, the Worker Justice Project represented clients and provided advice in more than 1,000 cases.
+Since 2019, the Worker Justice Project has represented clients and provided advice in more than 4,600 cases.
 Our services have enabled our clients to obtain and retain jobs and occupational licenses—and to support themselves and their families.

 What You Need to Know About Discrimination Based on Arrest and Conviction Records